Abstract-AA/Spotifree-CLI/README.md

 ## Future plans

 I intend to add a more polished interface for download management, and a visual progress bar as the song plays is being considered.
+In addition, a song suggestion function and multiple possible results beeing displayed after a fuzzy search is also in the works.

 ## Legal Disclaimer & Ethical Use